sewernoodle/nothing_bluetooth_button_click_detector/README.md

 # Nothing Headphones (1) — voice assistant button remapper

+(the whole description has been written with ai)

 Detect button presses on **Nothing Headphones (1)** in real time on Windows, and map the **voice assistant button** to any keystroke you want.